kyosu-1/ducklens/README.md

-# NGINX Log Analyzer
+# ducklens

-A browser-based NGINX log analysis tool using DuckDB-WASM.
+ducklens is a browser-based NGINX log analysis tool using DuckDB-WASM.
 Designed to help identify performance bottlenecks in web applications.

 ## Features